ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 ## WINDOWS usage - instructions

 1.1.
-Have the full node db of the coin you are about to check.
-As mentioned before, the full node does not need to be running.
+Have the full node database of the coin you are about to check.
+As mentioned before, the full node service does not need to be running.

 1.2.
-Run the compiled exe for windows and follow the instructions on screen.
+Run the windows compiled GUI and follow the instructions on screen.

 GUI overview: